nruhm/diarscription/docs/reference/audio/sample-b/gold-reference.md

 22
 00:01:59,607 --> 00:02:05,618
-[SPEAKER_02]: They have SPART exercise equipment and stuff, but I don't know if they do the shampoo.
-It's probably different.
+[SPEAKER_02]: They have Spartan exercise equipment and stuff, but I don't know if they do the shampoo.
+It's probably somebody different.

 23
 00:02:05,598 --> 00:02:06,390